beefsack/board-game-collection/README.md

 ### Type-safe API client via Orval

 The backend exposes an OpenAPI spec via springdoc.
 Orval generates a fully-typed React Query client from that spec at build time (`npm run generate`).
-This means the frontend never manually writes fetch calls — it imports generated hooks (`useGetBoardGames`, `useCreateBoardGame`, etc.) that are always in sync with the backend contract.
+The frontend imports generated hooks (`useGetBoardGames`, `useCreateBoardGame`, etc.) that are always in sync with the backend contract.

 ### Self-hosted stateful services

 PostgreSQL and MinIO run as `StatefulSet`s in the Kubernetes cluster.
-This is a deliberate cost trade-off for a personal project.
-In a production environment these would be replaced by managed services (e.g. RDS, S3).
+Cost trade-off for a personal project - in a production environment these would be replaced by managed services (e.g. RDS, S3).

 ### RBAC via Spring Security method security